BottleRocketStudios/iOS-Container/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/bottlerocketstudios/Container) [![License](https://img.shields.io/github/license/bottlerocketstudios/Container)](LICENSE)

 The `ContainerViewController` is designed to be a simple but flexible method to embed and transition between multiple child `UIViewController` objects.
 It was built to fill in the gap when you need a `UINavigationController` without the hassle of a navigation bar, or a `UITabBarController` without the tab bar.
-The only built in way to transition between children of the container is through it's `transition(to:)` API.
+The only built in way to transition between children of the container is through its `transition(to:)` API.

 To get started quickly, it is easiest to create the `ContainerViewController` from code and manually add it as a child of a parent `UIViewController`.
 This is easily done in that view controller's `viewDidLoad` function: